High School of Health Sciences Links

 ABOUT THE HIGH SCHOOL OF HEALTH SCIENCES

-HS2 partners with ProHealth Care, Lake Country Fire & Rescue, Aurora Medical Center - Summit and the Medical College of Wisconsin to provide hands-on experience and outreach for students at Kettle Moraine High School, allowing Kettle Moraine School District to directly meet the needs of area business partners.
-Students in HS2 will learn through immersive environments where they are introduced to diverse career pathways and professionals in the world of health care.
+HS^2 partners with ProHealth Care, Lake Country Fire & Rescue, Aurora Medical Center - Summit and the Medical College of Wisconsin to provide hands-on experience and outreach for students on the Kettle Moraine High School Campus, allowing Kettle Moraine School District to directly meet the needs of area business partners.
+Students in HS^2 will learn through immersive environments where they are introduced to diverse career pathways and professionals in the world of health care.

-The philosophy behind HS2 is that learning is a social, diverse and collaborative experience.
-HS2 empowers students to be the architects of their own learning, making connections between relevant course instruction and their future endeavors.
+The philosophy behind HS^2 is: learning is a social, diverse and collaborative experience.
+HS^2 empowers students to be the architects of their own learning, making connections between relevant course instruction and their future endeavors.

-Our vision is to make sure that students are not just learning, but learning well.
-Students will ultimately master a relevant course of study that equips them for success in health care, research and other related fields.
+Our vision is to ensure students are not just learning, but learning well.
+Students will ultimately master a relevant course of study equipping them for success in health care, research and other related fields.